Lafudoci/moneriote-python/README.md

 3. Run moneriote.py

 ## Example
-The following domain is maintain by this script for 18089 port opennode, updates every 10 minutes.
+The following domain is maintain by this script for 18089 port opennode, DNS records update every 3 minutes.
  * opennode.xmr-tw.org